madkind/cv/cv.md

 Hearsay's clients are companies who provide financial services (Charles Schwab, BlackRock, New York Life, RBC, and AIVA).
 The team is responsible for a BPM platform in which automatically connecting insurance agents with prospects can be defined in a single configuration file, and more.
 - Proposed and implemented architectural decisions.
 	- Introduction of reusable workflow components to enable code sharing between products.
-	- Making our workflows automatically testable.
+	- Enabling our workflows to be automatically testable.
 - Maintained an in-house micro-frontend platform that enabled the teams to develop web pages that consist of multiple React applications.
 	- This enabled us to refactor our monolith SSR application by providing the ability to decouple frontend components from it.
 - Developed and maintained new and existing microservices.